 How I started

-In brief, here’s my history – I currently write for all the major epubs (see below for my definition), but I also write for a few smaller ones.
+In brief, here's my history – I currently write for major epubs (see below for my definition), but I also write for a few smaller ones.
 Don’t forget, I do have a name and a reputation, so someone entering the market today may not have the same experience I did.
 In some ways, I hope you don’t!

 My first offer to publish came from RFI West (Starlight, to be precise).
 Now long gone, thank goodness, because this was not a good company to get involved with, although some of the members of staff have gone on to be stars of the ebook field.
 From what I heard, there were one or two people who turned the whole thing bad.
 Someone I trusted wrote to me and told me not to sign the contract.
 So I didn’t, I signed with NBI.
 And Awe-Struck.
 The latter company is still going today, as an imprint of Mundania Press.
 NBI had authors like Anne Aguirre and Linnea Sinclair, as well as yours truly and it disintegrated when the owner disappeared.
 Ran off with the money, leaving many of us six months in arrears for royalties.